 National Polytechnic Department of Mechanical Engineers – Athens, Greece, a study of effects of the Catalyst technology on the fuel consumption and on emissions of an engine using ultra low sulfur diesel fuel with 55 cetane index.

-Ocean Air Environmental LLC (UK) tests diesel fuel on heavy-duty engines
+Ocean Air Environmental LLC (UK): Tests on heavy-duty engines (diesel)

-University of Connecticut: Fitch technology tests on diesel and bio-diesel fuels regarding the suppression of bacterial growth
+University of Connecticut: Tests on diesel and bio-diesel fuels regarding the suppression of bacterial growth

-University of Connecticut: Fitch technology tests that identified and measured fuel economy
+University of Connecticut: Tests that identified and measured fuel economy